 Because all the objects necessary for a microflow are transferred between the Mendix Client and server for each request, the network traffic will grow when more objects are used at the same time.
 This can become a bottleneck, especially on mobile devices.

 That is why the primary best practice for app performance is to minimize the number of in-use objects in your session.
-By “in-use objects,” we mean non-persistable objects and uncommitted persistable objects.
+By in-use objects we mean non-persistable objects and uncommitted persistable objects.
 This guideline applies to both native and PWA apps.

 4 Changed Objects